Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification

-As has been previously mentioned, both the CRI loss and PPW perform best compared to similar methods, so the combination of two methods is used for subsequent experiments.
-Firstly, the performance of CRI+PPW is tested and then, the proposed regularization PPmix is assembled and noted as CRI+PPW+PPmix, considerably improving the performance.
-In addition, to deal with the problem of CRI loss at the expense of head accuracy, CRI+PPW is applied in the routing diverse distribution-aware experts (RIDE) \cite{38} and noted as CRI +PPW\textsuperscript{\#}.
-Here, the LDAM loss is replaced with CRI loss in RIDE and PPW is introduced to further handle the quantity imbalance problem.
-At the same time, the original multi-expert module of RIDE is retained in order to reduce the variance of the model, which is helpful for controlling the bias gap between the head and tail models more accurately.
-Compared to RIDE, the method used in this study eliminates the routing module during the second stage, meaning the training becomes end-to-end and low-time-cost.
-As can be seen in Table\ref{table3}, CRI+PPW performs better than pure PPW, and CRI+PPW+PPmix performs better than all previous results.
-CRI+PPW\textsuperscript{\#} works best for CIFAR100-LT-IF50 and CIFAR100-LT-IF100.
+As mentioned above, both the CRI loss and the PPW performance are the best compared to other similar methods, so the combination of the two methods is used in the following experiments.
+First, the performance of CRI+PPW is tested.
+Then the proposed regularization PPmix is introduced (denoted as CRI+PPW+PPmix), and the performance further improved significantly.
+In addition, to mitigate the problem of a decrease in the accuracy of head classes under CRI loss, CRI+PPW is applied in the routing of diverse distribution-aware experts (RIDE) \cite{wang2020long}, which is denoted as CRI +PPW+RIDE.
+As seen in Table \ref{table3}, CRI+PPW performs better than pure PPW, and CRI+PPW+PPmix performs better than all previous results.
+CRI +PPW+RIDE works best on CIFAR100-LT-IF50 and CIFAR100-LT-IF100.
 It can be seen that the proposed PPL method and other regularization methods such as RIDE can also be well combined with our CRI loss.